Development in areas affected by sea level rise

 Although there will be beach recession, it is not predicted to pose a significant threat to homes in the period up to 2100.
 The rate of recession can be slowed by improved dune management and adding dredged sand to beaches.

-The Lake Macquarie Coastal Zone Management Plan examines the effects of increased sea levels on beach erosion and storm surge:
+The Lake Macquarie Coastal Management Program examines the effects of increased sea levels on beach erosion and storm surge.

 Engaging our community